ati-ozgur/course-r-programming/2020/project-2020-todo.md

-# project-2020-todo
+# Project 2020 TODO

-This is right now draft.
-When it is finished, I will send you email using CampusNet.
-But, your project will consists of similar tasks like below.
+Your project will consists of similar tasks like below.